Lufeng, Guangdong: Demography

 Lufeng has a population of 1.7 million, mostly Han Chinese.
-More specifically, a considerable percentage of the population belong to the Minnan sub group; the rest are Teochews, Hakka and Ming Dynasty Jianghuai military speakers.
-Therefore, dialects of both Min Nan, Teochew and Hakka are spoken, in addition to Mandarin, which is used in official and public life.
+More specifically, a considerable percentage of the population belong to the Hoklo people; the rest are Teochew, Hakka and Junjiahua speakers.

+Haklau, Teochew and Hakka are spoken, in addition to Standard Mandarin, which is used in official and public life.
 The Hailufeng dialect, however, only refers to the Hokkien variant.